openlegend/core-rules/core/SRD.md

 this bane prevents the target from being aware of their affliction and thus prevents them from actively attempting to break free.
 However, the targets body fights to regain consciousness and resist the pending death.
-As such, at the end of each of it's turns, the target receives a Resist roll as a free action to break free from the effect.
+As such, at the end of each of its turns, the target receives a Resist roll as a free action to break free from the effect.
 Whereas 3 failed resist rolls would usually persist the effects of the bane, this bane extinguishes the life force of the target on 3 failed saves, thus